 Cost-effective - While asphalt shingles can become an expensive roofing choice depending on the brand and weather conditions of your climate zone, they remain a more cost-effective roofing option than slate tiles or a metal roof.
 Asphalt shingles can also be made to mimic the appearance of more expensive materials like cedar shakes, wood shingles, or natural slate, which will give you a more sophisticated look at half the price.

 Fire-resistant - Out on the west coast where wildfires are a major issue, it’s important to install roofing products that are resistant to fire and high winds.
 Thanks to its fiberglass mat and ceramic granules, asphalt roofing shingles typically carry a Class A fire rating, which determines how quickly a material burns.
 Class A is the highest rating a roof can receive.

 Easy to install - One of the major advantages of asphalt shingles is how easy it is to install them.
-Because they’re so lightweight, require basic tools, and can even be installed over existing shingles, most roofers can complete the job within a couple of days.
+Because they require basic tools and can even be installed over existing shingles, most roofers can complete the job within a couple of days.

 Shorter lifespan - Though some shingle brands last longer than others, asphalt shingles typically last between 15 and 30 years, but won't last as long as more expensive materials like clay tiles or metal shingles, which can last a lifetime or more.